liquidpele/leapday/README.md

 For full options, use -h

+## Research

+Research for the necessary algorithms was just using google to find them, and then writing my own implementations.
+The pages I ended up using are in the code comments where the algorithm was used.
+No code was copy/pasted per code challenge limitiations.

 ## Details

 For this project, it was specified this would be used by a lot of things,